keithagroves/agent-to-service/README.md

 ### Service Integration

-Define how capabilities interact with external APIs, including credential management and rate limits:
+Define external services and their credentials, rate limits, and other properties:

 ```yaml
 services: